 Our geotechnical research facilities provide a national and international focus in geotechnical engineering and support research with Swinburne's Centre for Smart Infrastructure and Digital Construction.

-The CSI has been successful in obtaining continuous research funding and consulting projects from industry, local, state and federal government.
+The centre has been successful in obtaining continuous research funding and consulting projects from industry, local, state and federal government.

 Current projects include: